-Sauteed Green Beans with Mushrooms is a delicious and healthy side dish.
-This easy vegan and gluten-free recipe is perfect for both weeknights and holidays.
+Sauteed green beans with mushrooms is a simple and delicious side dish.
+This easy vegan and gluten-free 20 minute recipe is perfect for both weeknights and holidays.
 If you're looking for an alternative to the traditional green bean casserole, this fresh string bean recipe is for you!

 Green beans, also known as string beans or haricot vert, are a very versatile vegetable.
 While their peak season is May through September, it's easy to find them in supermarkets year round.

-You can eat them cold in salad or hot in curry.
-But one of my favorite ways to enjoy them is with mushrooms in this Mediterranean diet inspired dish.
+You can eat them cold in green bean salad or hot in vegan green bean curry.
+But one of my favorite ways to enjoy them is with mushrooms in this fresh-flavored dish.

 Ingredients